-Complete details of these residential financing options can be found on the NYSERDA Residential Financing Options webpage.
+Complete details of these residential financing options can be found on the NYSERDA Residential Financing Options webpage.21

-The ability to provide access to GJGNY and Companion Loans through the GJGNY Residential Financing Program is reserved exclusively for Participating Contractors, including the NYS Clean Heat Program Participating Contractors.
-At no time may a non-participating subcontractor of a Participating Contractor represent itself as having the ability to access GJGNY or Companion Loans.
+The ability to provide access to GJGNY through the GJGNY Residential Financing Program is reserved exclusively for Participating Contractors, including the NYS Clean Heat Program Participating Contractors.
+At no time may a non-participating subcontractor of a Participating Contractor represent itself as having the ability to access GJGNY.

-The Participating Contractor shall ensure that the GJGNY and Companion Loans are utilized only for the installation of those eligible measures and accessories identified in the supporting documentation submitted to, and satisfactorily approved by, the GJGNY Residential Financing Program.
+The Participating Contractor shall ensure that the GJGNY funds are utilized only for the installation of those eligible measures and accessories identified in the supporting documentation submitted to, and satisfactorily approved by, the GJGNY Residential Financing Program.

-The participation enrollment requirements, roles, and responsibilities of a Participating Contractor offering a GJGNY Loan can be found in the Green Jobs - Green New York Residential Program Manual, hereby incorporated in this Program Manual by reference and located on NYSERDA's Become a Loan-offering Contractor homepage.
-Participating Contractors are required to additionally execute the GJGNY Participation Agreement to participate in the GJGNY Residential Financing Program.
+The participation enrollment requirements, roles, and responsibilities of a Participating Contractor offering a GJGNY Loan can be found in the Green Jobs - Green New York Residential Program Manual, hereby incorporated in this Program Manual by reference and located on NYSERDA's Become a Loan-offering Contractor homepage.22 Participating Contractors are required to additionally execute the GJGNY Participation Agreement to participate in the GJGNY Residential Financing Program.